 Before your surgeon or oncologist can discuss treatment options with you, they will need to know how far your cancer has progressed.
-Staging is used to describe how big a cancer is and how far it has spread.
-The TNM system is a common system used for staging tumours1:
+Staging is used to describe the size of the tumour, if it has spread and how far it has spread.
+The TNM system is a common system used for staging tumours: